 It’s Possible That Your “Blockage” is Hearing Loss

 So, if your ear remains clogged on day two and you don’t have any really good ideas as to what’s causing it, you might be reasonably impatient.
-In almost all instances, your blockage will take care of itself after a few days.
+In almost all instances, your blockage will take care of itself.
 But the basic rule of thumb is that if things persist for more than a week or so, it might be a good idea to come in for a consultation.

 Early signs of hearing loss can also feel like blocked ears.
 And you shouldn’t neglect hearing loss because, as you’ve most likely read in our other posts, it can cause a whole host of other health concerns.